 - Your account must represent a notable person or brand: Instagram will search for you to see if you’re well-known, and they will consider accounts that are featured in multiple news sources as long as it’s not paid or promotional content.

 Think your account qualifies?
-Ready to get verified?
-Here’s what to do.
+Ready to get verified on IG?
+Here’s what to do: